poroburu/ic-cosmos/.github/CONTRIBUTING.md

 - If you want to contribute directly to this repository, typical fixes might include any of the following:

-  - Fixes to resolve bugs or documentation errors
+  - Fixes to recosve bugs or documentation errors
   - Code improvements
   - Feature requests